aangush/enzyme_engine/README.md

 - Uses signed genomic distances to distinguish upstream and downstream neighbors of anchor proteins, and reveal possible operon orientation.
 - Automatically runs `hmmscan` against a Pfam-A database (locally) to annotate domains in hypothetical proteins.
 - Calculates and displays frequency, avg distance, spread of avg distances, strand, and avg size of genomic neighbors of homologs (="anchor" proteins).
-- Finds and reports top co-occuring genomic neighbors to map pathway modules/operons.
+- Finds and reports top co-occurring genomic neighbors to map pathway modules/operons.

 ---